Stock market today: Wall Street dips to head for a rare back-to-back loss

 Stocks have generally slowed their record-breaking momentum this week under increasing pressure from rising Treasury yields in the bond market.

-The yield on the 10-year Treasury eased back on Tuesday to 4.18% from 4.20% late Monday.
+The yield on the 10-year Treasury edged down on Tuesday to 4.19% from 4.20% late Monday.
 But it’s still well above the 4.08% level it was at just on Friday.
 Higher yields for Treasurys can make investors less willing to pay high prices for stocks, which critics say already look too expensive.

 Treasury yields have been climbing following a raft of reports showing the U.S. economy remains stronger than expected.
 That's good news for Wall Street, because it bolsters hopes that the economy can escape from the worst inflation in generations without the painful recession that many had believed to be inevitable.